-Why choose Geography?
+Why Study Geography?

 Alongside classroom based learning, all students complete 4 days in the field.
 One day is spent investigating the regeneration of Birmingham and 3 days are spent collecting data for the NEA in the Lake District in June of the first year.
-There is also an optional field trip in the second year providing the students with the opportunity to visit Iceland- land of Fire and Ice!
+There is also an optional field trip in the second year providing the students with the opportunity to visit Iceland- land of fire and ice!

 Course Specifics / Entry Requirements

-|Qualification Name||Maths GCSE Req.||English GCSE Req.||Other Req.||Essential / Desirable Qualifications||Skills & Attributes Required for Success||Guidance on Costs or Commitments|
+|Qualification Name||Maths GCSE Req.||English GCSE Req.||Other Req.||Desirable Qualifications||Skills & Attributes Required for Success||Guidance on Costs or Commitments|

 |Geography||4||5||Refer to department if not taken at GCSE||GCSE Geography at grade 6 or above is desirable.
-If not, refer to department for advice.||Interest in both physical and human geography and in current affairs.||Year 1 – local trips: approx £15-20.
-AS trip to North Wales (£100) and other optional field.|
+If not, refer to department for advice.||Interest in both physical and human geography and in current affairs.||Year 1 local trips £15-£20 End of year 1 residential to Lake District approx. £300|